cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

   if it is created outside of any `organization`.
  An `organization` can have users with different roles and resources.
   Resources are shared between members of the `organization`, but each member has permissions in accordance with their role and ownership.
-If a user creates an object inside an `organization`, he/she delegates some rights for the object to members with maintainer and owner roles in the `organization`.
+If a user creates an object inside an `organization`, the user delegates some rights for the object to members with maintainer and owner roles in the `organization`.

 - `Ownership` describes how the user and the specific resource are connected together.